karanprime/MotivationalAlarm/README.md

 # MotivationalAlarm
+Disclaimer: Though I think it will work 100% of the time, please don't use it as your main alarm yet.
+I am not responsible if you miss your assignment/flight/solar eclipse.

 Wake up pumped up with your computer waking up before you, setting volume and brightness to max and playing a motivational video full screen.

+Note: If using on a laptop, it is recommended you keep the charger plugged in.
+Also, don't close the lid unless connected to an external display.

 1. Open your browser (new tab is fine)
 2. Open the terminal